bot-app/trading/docs/strategy_analysis_example.md

 # Strategy analysis example

 Debugging a strategy can be time-consuming.
-Freqtrade offers helper functions to visualize raw data.
+Trading offers helper functions to visualize raw data.
 The following assumes you work with SampleStrategy, data for 5m timeframe from Binance and have downloaded them into the data directory in the default location.
 Please follow the [documentation](https://www.trading.io/en/stable/data-download/) for more details.